Skip to main content

 If qualified leads start dropping, the fastest way to troubleshoot is to isolate where the change happened.
 Did one source fall off (like Google, referrals, Local Services Ads)?
 Did your service area targeting drift?
 Did seasonality shift demand?
 When the number of qualified leads decreases, your schedule usually feels it soon after, so it’s a red flag worth taking seriously.

-Technician performance: KPIs that reflect operational efficiency
+Service KPIs: KPIs that reflect operational efficiency

-Technician KPIs are some of the most important numbers on your dashboard because they tell you what is happening in the field.
+Service KPIs are some of the most important numbers on your dashboard because they tell you what is happening in the field.

-Technician KPIs should do two things for you: show whether the field team has enough work flowing through the day, and reveal whether that work is being completed effectively without creating extra unpaid trips.
+Service KPIs should do two things for you: show whether the field team has enough work flowing through the day, and reveal whether that work is being completed effectively without creating extra unpaid trips.

 Having a solid performance in this section will impact your business’s financial health, but also customer satisfaction.